This post may contain affiliate links, click here to learn more.

 - Mastoiditis (infection of the mastoid air cells in the skull)

 - Mastitis (infection in the breast tissue)

 Vancomycin is considered the most effective antibiotic against MRSA strains.
-Vancomycin also inhibits cell wall synthesis in G+ bacterias, but target D-alanine AA’s in the peptide cross-bridges between the peptidoglycan chains, instead of the PBP.
+Vancomycin also inhibits cell wall synthesis in G+ bacterias but targets D-alanine AA’s in the peptide cross-bridges between the peptidoglycan chains, instead of the PBP.

-In VRSA, the D-alanine amino acids are linked to lactate, which makes vancomycin unable to target them and inhibit cell wall synthesis.
+In VRSA, the D-alanine amino acids are linked to lactate, which makes vancomycin unable to target them and inhibits cell wall synthesis.